Materials-Consortia/OPTIMADE/optimade.rst

     This field SHOULD only appear in a :field:`x-optimade-requirements` that is at the outermost level of a Property Definition, as the meaning of its inclusion on other levels is not defined.
     The string MUST be one of the following:

-    - "must": the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST NOT be :val:`null`.
+    - :val:`must`: the defined property MUST be recognized by the implementation (e.g., in filter strings) and MUST NOT be :val:`null`.
-    - "should": the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD NOT be :val:`null`.
+    - :val:`should`: the defined property MUST be recognized by the implementation (e.g., in filter strings) and SHOULD NOT be :val:`null`.
-    - "may": it is OPTIONAL for the implementation to recognize the defined property and it MAY be equal to :val:`null`.
+    - :val:`may`: it is OPTIONAL for the implementation to recognize the defined property and it MAY be equal to :val:`null`.

-    Omitting the field is equivalent to "may".
+    Omitting the field is equivalent to :val:`may`.

     Note: the specification by this field of whether the defined property can be :val:`null` or not MUST match the value of the :field:`type` field.
     If :val:`null` values are allowed, that field must be a list where the string :val:`"null"` is the second element.